 Personalization has remained a large focus for financial marketers for some time, but in 2018, the trend continues to grow.
 In fact, 55% of financial services marketing professionals intend to increase their investment in personalized marketing with the intent of improving customer service and driving brand trust.
 For example, some marketers are leveraging tools like data collection in apps to offer pre-approval for loans and mortgages, so customers always know how much they qualify for.
 Others are creating target groups with custom content and information or workshops.
 And, with AI increasingly available to deliver individualized experiences to each customer, larger scale initiatives are enabling financial services to market unique services to individual customers based on their data and previous interactions with the bank.

-Learn more about how you can stay ahead of the curve in 2018 with your digital marketing strategy.
+Learn more about how you can stay ahead of the curve in 2019 with your financial services marketing strategy.
 Download The Ultimate Guide to Financial Digital Marketing!